Presented by the Women Trial Lawyers Caucus

 The seminar course materials will be online for attendees

 to download on July 31, 2020.

-An additional $25 will be added to all program fees for onsite registration.
+An additional $25 will be added to fees for registering on the day of the program.

 If you have a disability that will require special assistance or services,